wbzyl/rack-codehighlighter/README.markdown

             fib(n-2) + fib(n-1)
           end
         end

+Instal the gem with:

+    rake install

+## An example

 The Codehighlighter follows the same syntax as regular Markdown code blocks, with one exception.
 It needs to know what